 - ¾ cup coconut cream

-- Use the double boiler method to melt the chocolate and coconut cream, or do the following: add coconut cream and chocolate chips to a large microwave-safe bowl.
+- Use the double boiler method to melt the chocolate and coconut cream, or do the following: add coconut cream and chocolate chips to a large microwave-safe bowl—use a deep bowl if you plan to whip the frosting later in this bowl.
 Heat in 30-second increments until melted and smooth.
 Stir between heating increments, until chocolate is melted.
 Once completely melted, whisk thoroughly until smooth.

 - Transfer to refrigerator to chill for 2-5 hours.
 It’s done when the mixture is medium firm, similar to a very firm gel.
 It will be stiff enough to be solid, but lightly depresses when pressing a finger into it.
 See Figure A.